Radriar/Data-Analysis-Work/README.md

-This repository is a place where demonstrate and show the things I've done in SQL so that people and potential recruiters could see the work I've done.
+This repository is a place where demonstrate and show the things I've done relating to the processes of Data Analysis so that people and potential recruiters could see the work I've done.